flareshmoney/flareshUI/README.md

 + Slight visibility issues on mp_winlimit.
 + Pyro jetpack meter not being on the same ypos.
 + Some hudelements being 1 pixel off.
-+ [Unknown] Being displayed where the map name should be.
 + Respawn timer colliding with other hud elements